jglasspilon/UI-Design-Tools-Sample/README.md

 # Case Study: Design & Integration Tools

-Collaborated closely with artists and UX designers to design and develop tools to improve the creative and integration team's productivity and ability to match figma and photoshop designs within the engine.
+A collection of UI systems and tools designed to improve iteration speed, accessibility, and design fidelity in Unity.
+Built through close collaboration with artists and UX designers to reduce implementation friction and better translate Figma and Photoshop designs into runtime UI.

+---

+## Design Philosophy
+I design UI systems that prioritize scalability, accessibility, and creative autonomy.
+My focus is on reducing implementation friction through data-driven, non-invasive tools that allow designers to iterate freely while maintaining technical robustness, performance, and long-term maintainability.

+The systems below are concrete examples of this philosophy applied in production.

 ---